Peptic ulcer disease: Diagnosis

 The breath test uses radioactive carbon to detect H. pylori.
 To perform this exam, the person is asked to drink a tasteless liquid that contains the carbon as part of the substance that the bacteria breaks down.
 After an hour, the person is asked to blow into a sealed bag.
 If the person is infected with H. pylori, the breath sample will contain radioactive carbon dioxide.
 This test provides the advantage of being able to monitor the response to treatment used to kill the bacteria.

 The possibility of other causes of ulcers, notably malignancy (gastric cancer), needs to be kept in mind.
-This is especially true in ulcers of the greater (large) curvature of the stomach; most are also a consequence of chronic H. pylori infection.
+This is especially true in ulcers of the greater curvature of the stomach; most are also a consequence of chronic H. pylori infection.

 If a peptic ulcer perforates, air will leak from inside the gastrointestinal tract (which always contains some air) to the peritoneal cavity (which normally never contains air).
 This leads to "free gas" within the peritoneal cavity.
 If the person stands, as when having a chest X-ray, the gas will float to a position underneath the diaphragm.
 Therefore, gas in the peritoneal cavity, shown on an erect chest X-ray or supine lateral abdominal X-ray, is an omen of perforated peptic ulcer disease.